youungjulie/Amazon_review_sentiment_analysis/README.md

 and **TrAdaBoost** method.
 The best model for sentiment prediction is the **Random Forest Classifier**, which generated the most accurate prediction with 83.00% accuracy.
 The best method for the Transfer Learning model is **TrAdaBoost** which result in 76% accuracy.

-For detail report of the project, please review the file **"Final Report"**
+For detail report of the project, please review the file **"Final Report.pdf"**